sassybunsthebun/sarabatevik/content/projects/personal_pcb_ruler.md

 authors = ["Sara Båtevik"]
 title = "Personal PCB ruler"
 date = "2025-06-01"
-description = "A PCB ruler i designed in KiCAD."
+description = "A PCB ruler I designed in KiCAD."
 +++

-I made a ruler inspired by Inission's ruler after we visited their PCB assebly factory.
+I made a ruler inspired by Inission's ruler after we visited their PCB assembly factory.
 The ruler is a PCB designed in KiCAD, with silkscreen and copper trace design.
 After having worked with Altium in school, it was a bit odd getting into KiCAD, as some things in the Altium design process felt more intuitive than in KiCAD.
-It wasn't too long before KiCAD mde sense thugh, and the ruler was designed and ordered.
+It didn't take long before KiCAD made sense though, and the ruler was designed and ordered.
 I was happy with the idea, again being a bit creative with the design.

 {{< figure src="dragonruler1.jpg" alt="PCB ruler with dragon head shaped copper traces" caption="PCB ruler with dragon head shaped copper traces" >}}

+{{< figure src="dragonruler2.jpg" alt="PCB ruler with dragon head shaped copper traces" caption="PCB ruler with dragon head shaped copper traces" >}}